-A paralegal in Louisiana has the potential for a career that is fulfilling and well-paying.
-The state currently employs about 3,550 paralegals, and the profession has recently seen significant growth, and should continue growing.1 It makes sense for an aspiring paralegal to seek out a program in Louisiana that will provide the necessary skills and qualifications to be competitive upon entering the job market.
-There are a variety of paralegal degree options in Louisiana, ranging from two-year and four-year degrees for those with no educational or professional experience to certificates for those who already have education or work experience.
+Aspiring paralegals in Louisiana can find numerous opportunities to enter a career that is fulfilling and well-paying.
+About 3,500 paralegals are employed in the state, and the profession is expected to grow in the coming years.1 It makes sense for an aspiring paralegal to seek out an education program that will provide the necessary skills and qualifications to be competitive upon entering the job market.
+There are a variety of paralegal degree options in Louisiana, ranging from two-year and four-year degrees to certificates for those who already have education or work experience.
 There are also online options for an aspiring paralegal in this state.

 How to Become a Paralegal in Louisiana

-Louisiana, like most states, does not require a certain amount of education or experience to become a paralegal; however, the Louisiana State Paralegal Association has an optional exam for paralegals, based on the National Association of Legal Assistant credentialing process.
-This certificate allows employers to know that a candidate possesses a minimum amount of skills and experience.
-The certificate is also designed to set paralegals apart from other paraprofessionals.
+Louisiana, like most states, does not require set education or experience to become a paralegal.
+However, the Louisiana State Paralegal Association offers the Louisiana Certified Paralegal (LCP) program, which is based on the National Association of Legal Assistants (NALA) credentialing process.
+The LCP certificate requires a college degree or other formal training and shows employers that a candidate possesses career-ready skills and experience.
+LCP certification can set paralegals apart from other paraprofessionals.

 Louisiana Paralegal Salary and Job Outlook

 Projections Central predicts that jobs growth for Louisiana paralegals will reach 21.5% through 2022, which is higher than the US average of 8% paralegal jobs growth projected through 2024.2,3 The average annual salary for paralegals in Louisiana was $43,450 as of May 2015, indicating that a well-qualified paralegal can find suitable employment in Louisiana.1